awsdocs/amazon-athena-user-guide/doc_source/create-table-as.md

 The compression type to use for any storage format that allows compression to be specified\.
 The `compression_format` value specifies the compression to be used when the data is written to the table\.
 You can specify compression for the `TEXTFILE`, `JSON`, `PARQUET`, and `ORC` file formats\.
 For example, if the `format` property specifies `PARQUET` as the storage format, the value for `write_compression` specifies the compression format for Parquet\.
 In this case, specifying a value for `write_compression` is equivalent to specifying a value for `parquet_compression`\.
 Similarly, if the `format` property specifies `ORC` as the storage format, the value for `write_compression` specifies the compression format for ORC\.
 In this case, specifying a value for `write_compression` is equivalent to specifying a value for `orc_compression`\.
 Multiple compression format table properties cannot be specified in the same CTAS query\.
 For example, you cannot specify both `write_compression` and `parquet_compression` in the same query\.
 The same applies for `write_compression` and `orc_compression`\.
-For information about the compression types that are supported for each file format, see [Athena Compression Support](compression-formats.md)\.
+For information about the compression types that are supported for each file format, see [Athena compression support](compression-formats.md)\.
 `orc_compression = [compression_format]`
 The compression type to use for the `ORC` file format when `ORC` data is written to the table\.
 For example, `WITH (orc_compression = 'ZLIB')`\.
 Chunks within the `ORC` file \(except the `ORC` Postscript\) are compressed using the compression that you specify\.
 If omitted, ZLIB compression is used by default for `ORC`\.
 For consistency, we recommend that you use the `write_compression` property instead of `orc_compression`\.
 Use the `format` property to specify the storage format as `ORC`, and then use the `write_compression` property to specify the compression format that `ORC` will use\.